UnaryPlus/owenbechtel.com/unique/index.md

 Unique is an esoteric programming language where the same number cannot occur more than once.
 The source code for the interpreter is available on [Github](https://github.com/UnaryPlus/unique).

+### Setup and usage

+1. Install [cabal](https://www.haskell.org/cabal/) if you don't have it already.
+2. Run `cabal install unique-lang` to install the `unique` executable.
+3. To evaluate a Unique program, type `unique run` followed by the path of the program.
+4. Running `unique examples` copies three example programs into the current directory: "truth-machine.uniq", "fibonacci.uniq", and "hello-world.uniq".
+  * "truth-machine.uniq" prints a single 0 if you enter a 0, and prints 1 indefinitely otherwise.
+  * "fibonacci.uniq" prints the fibonacci sequence up to 10<sup>18</sup>.
+  * "hello-world.uniq" prints "hello, world!".

+### Language reference

 Comments begin with a `#` and are ignored by the interpreter.
 The rest of the program is split by whitespace, and the resulting strings are evaluated sequentially.

 * If the string is an integer, that integer is pushed onto the stack.